ndf-zz/asfv1/README.md

 Operand expressions are arithmetic or bitwise operations, evaluated in-place by the parser.
-Operators have similar precedence and ordering as in the Python interpreter.
+Operators have similar precedence and ordering to the Python interpreter.
 Expressions can be any valid combination of labels, numbers and the following operators, ordered from lowest precedence (least binding) to highest (most binding):

+	int	unary typecast (round float value to nearest integer)
 	|	bitwise or
 	^	bitwise xor
 	&	bitwise and